Bewcastle

 Bewcastle is a large civil parish in the Cumberland unitary authority area of Cumbria, England.
 It is in the historic county of Cumberland.

-According to the 2001 census the parish had a population of 411, reducing to 391 at the 2011 Census.
+According to the 2001 census the parish had a population of 411, reducing to 391 at the 2011 Census, increasing to 397 in 2021.
 The parish is large and includes the settlements of Roadhead and Sleetbeck.
 To the north the parish extends to the border with Scotland.
 To the east the parish bounds Northumberland.

 Toponymy

 The origin of the name Bewcastle can be traced accurately from its spelling in ancient documents.
 These show that it was originally "bothy/booth caster", which translates as "the Roman fort where there were bothies or shielings".
 'Cæster' is "an Anglian side-form of OE 'ceaster', referring to the defences of the Roman camp...a medieval fortress was built within these defences..."
 The original form of the first element "was clearly 'Buth-' from ON búð, 'booth'."
 (OE=Old English; ON=Old Norse).

 Antiquarians, who did not have our access to well-catalogued and studied ancient documents, leapt at the chance to link the place name with a semi-mythological figure named Bueth, due to his romantic links with the prestigious Barony of Gilsland.
 The well-respected book The Place-names of Cumberland states that it is "impossible" for Bewcastle to be named after Bueth.